 - Some old Metrics are no longer needed

 - You will need to grant and remove permissions (more than you’d think)

 These inevitable problems make it difficult for your company to conduct analyses.
 To prevent these issues, you’ll need a data engineer familiar with the Data Warehouse, and how users are querying the source.
 This article will go in-depth on these issues and how to address them with routine maintenance.

 Track New Metrics

 The way we need to measure our business will change over time.
 We will launch new products, look into different user behaviors, or try to create a predictive model.
-We need to track new metrics for these different efforts, sometimes this means creating a new calculated field, sometimes we will need a new column, view, or table.
+We need to track new metrics for these different efforts.
+Sometimes this means creating a new calculated field or a new column, view, or table.